a beginner's guide

 “I'm working on [larger task] for [who it's for].
 They need [what the output enables].
 With that in mind: [request]”

-The step-by-step you'd write for a weaker model makes Fable's output worse.
-It finds the route better than you'd describe it.
+The step-by-step you'd write for a weaker model makes Fable's work worse.
+It finds a better path than you'd map out.

 Tell it how you'll judge the result.

-One sentence of judgment beats three paragraphs of format spec:
+One sentence about what “good” means beats three paragraphs of formatting rules:

 “Good enough that I could hand it to my accountant without explaining anything.”

-Capable models act when you only wanted a diagnosis.
+Smart models often act when you only wanted their opinion.

-If you're describing a problem or thinking out loud, say so.
-One boundary sentence does it:
+If you're just thinking out loud, say so.
+One line sets the line:

 “The deliverable is your assessment.
 Report findings and stop.
 Don't fix anything until I ask.”

-For big tasks, make scoping the first deliverable:
+For big tasks, ask for the plan first:

 “Before reporting progress, audit each claim against actual evidence.
 Only report work you can point to evidence for; if something isn't verified, say so.”